 Cognitive disorders are expected to reach an astounding 74.7m people globally by 2030, and even more astounding, it’s estimated that 131.5m people by 2050 will have some type of MCI.
 It’s no doubt that cognitive disorders will have a massive global impact.
 Prevention must start early.

-With Asia reflecting the highest risk, United BMEC have decided to embrace SMARTfit to lead an aggressive program to mitigate this situation.
+With Asia reflecting the highest risk, United BMEC has decided to embrace SMARTfit to lead an aggressive program to mitigate this situation.

 Ryan Glatt | BSc.
 Exercise Science, KMI, FAFS, SMARTfit Clinical Programming director, and Cathi Lamberti, Founder and CEO, jointly presented on the topic of “Combining Cognitive and Motor Training for Optimal Brain Health” to about 300+ individuals.
 The response was resoundingly positive, and we plan to duplicate this clinical education model via web-based certification courses in the forthcoming SMARTfit Academy.